juliendy/calcbot/README.md

 # calc.bot

 It’s a simple split-pane calculator that lets users enter expressions in human terms on the left-hand side and see live results on the right.
-For example, you can assign variables (`Rent is $2,000` , `Months = 12`) and perform calculations using them (`AnnualRent = Rent * Months`).
+For example, you can assign variables (`Rent is €2,000` , `Months = 12`) and perform calculations using them (`AnnualRent = Rent * Months`).
 If you feel updating one variable, the rest of the expressions update in real time.

 ## preview
 Coming soon

 ### todos
-- [ ] add ability to open and save .calc files using local file system
 - [ ] ability to restore most recent file on load using IndexedDB + added shortcuts
 - [ ] preventing exit without saving changes
 ### finished